pratikIT/readme/README.md

 # readme
 Just another random one
-I'm learning GitHub to learn Android app.
+I'm Pratik Patra and I need to learn GitHub for learning Android app.